joangerard/ML-Workflow-AWS/README.md

 # Developing an ML Workflow
-This repo contains some exercises under the directories `Lesson1`, `Lesson2`, etc. and it contains the project itself under the `Project` directory.
+This repo contains some exercises under the directories: `Lesson2`, `Lesson3`, etc. Also, it contains the project itself under the `Project` directory.